Improved parallel derandomization via finite automata with applications: Preliminaries

 \subsection{Comparison with other automaton models}

-Our automaton model is slightly different from some other models used in previous algorithms.
-Overall, our model is significantly more general, simple, and flexible.
-We should highlight a few key differences and how to handle them in our framework.
+Our automaton model is slightly more general compared to previous algorithms.
+We highlight a few key differences and how to handle them in our framework.

-\paragraph{$\bullet$ Nonuniform probability spaces} In other papers (e.g. \cite{MRS01, S02}), the underlying probability space $\Omega$ was assumed to be the uniform distribution on $\{0,1 \}^n$.
-This can be used to simulate other input distributions via quantization, although this can often lead to computational overheads or require problem-specific error analysis.
-Our framework, where the independent distributions $\Omega_t$ are not uniform and not identical, can simplify many of these constructions.
+\paragraph{$\bullet$ Nonuniform probability spaces} Previous constructions (e.g. \cite{MRS01, S02}) required the underlying probability space $\Omega$ to be the uniform distribution on $\{0,1 \}^n$.
+This can be used to simulate other input distributions, at the cost of problem-specific error analysis or other computational overheads.
+Our framework, with arbitrary distributions $\Omega_t$, can simplify these constructions.
 For example, in our application to MAX-CUT (\Cref{sec:max-cut}), we can directly deal with Gaussian random variables vs. simulating them through Binomial distributions as in \cite{S02}.